IshGill/DSA-Guides/README.md

 # DSA and Leetcode walkthroughs
-My walkthroughs of various concepts relating to understanding the fundementals of data strucutres and algorithms and solving various Leetcode questions.
+My walkthroughs of various concepts relating to understanding the fundamentals of data structures and algorithms and solving various Leetcode questions.
 I hope it helps!
 Enjoy!

 # Strings
 # LinkedLists